RavanH/xml-sitemap-feed/readme.txt

 = Uninstallation =

-Upon uninstalling the plugin from the Admin > Plugins page, most plugins optiosn will be cleared from the database.
-However, since by that time the plugin itself is already deactivated, some taxonomies cannot be removed and will remain dormant in the database.
+Upon uninstalling the plugin from the Admin > Plugins page, most plugins options will be cleared from the database.
+Only specific per post settings like post priority or explude option, and taxonomy term lastmod dates will remain dormant in the database.
 See notes in the uninstall.php file.

 On multisite, the uninstall.php *can* loop through all sites in the network to perform the uninstalltion process for each site.
 However, this does not scale for large networks so it *only* does a per-site uninstallation when `define('XMLSF_MULTISITE_UNINSTALL', true);` is explicitly set in wp-config.php.